 The intricacies of the human condition require multiple disciplines and approaches working together to discover knowledge to improve health and well being.
 The College of Human Sciences brings four disciplines together to address the challenges we face as individuals, families and communities.
-The three departments — Design, Housing and Merchandising; Human Development and Family Science; Nutritional Sciences — and the School of Hotel and Restaurant Administration provide solutions to everyday concerns and complex challenges.
+The three departments — Design, Housing and Merchandising; Human Development and Family Science; Nutritional Sciences — and the School of Hospitality and Tourism Management provide solutions to everyday concerns and complex challenges.

 Areas of Impact

 OSU is accelerating toward breakthroughs critically important to Oklahoma and the world.
 When you choose to give to the College of Human Sciences, your gift is an investment in academic excellence.
 Below are just a few of the funds that ensure the future for our students and faculty is bright orange!

 - Human Sciences Scholarship Fund for Excellence 27-97700

 Schools and Departments

 Transforming Human Sciences

 The Human Sciences Building Expansion has transformed the College’s facilities to accommodate and further enhance our nationally recognized programs in Human Sciences.
 The expansion features a 350-seat auditorium, space for seminars, workshops and outreach activities.
 LEARN MORE